LoyolaChicagoCode/cs2-project6-arrayqueue-java/README.md

-# Loyola COMP 271 Lab 8
+# Loyola COMP 271 Lab 8: array-based queues

-# Individual project
+## Individual activity

 Collaborate with your teammates but submit individually.
 Clearly list the members of your team.

 # Objectives